IanDCarroll/GoScrumYourself/4_ProductBacklog.md

 Product Backlog

-- Epic: Learn OO design
- - Encapsulation
- - Inheritance
- - Ploymorphism
- - SOLID
- - For each: write an example

-- Epic: Learn Data Structures

-- Epic: Learn Algorythms

-- Practice TDD
-- develop an appropriate level of self-confidence
-- Test Drive Learn Ruby the Hard Way
+__Theme: Practice Craftsmanship with Tic-Tac_Toe__

+ - plan out basic flow of the system -5-
+ - build game board that returns the current state of the board. -5-
+ - build basic player class that has common attributes of both computers and humans -5-
+ - build raw-input to get human player's choice -3-
+ - build referee to manage game proceedings (The heart of the system that pulls everything) -8-
+ - build rules file to load into referee -5-
+ - build display so that the human player can get feedback -5-
+ - build unbeatable algorithm to get computer player's choice -8-

 __Theme: Elimintating knowlege gaps__
 - Languages
+ - Learn Ruby the Hard Way
  - Free Code Camp
 - Frameworks
  - Rails